jadavianett/employee-directory/README.md

 # Employee Directory

 Welcome to my Employee Directory!
-You can view employees contact information, search for a specific employee, and sort employees by name.
+You can view employees contact information, search for a specific employee, and sort employees by last name.

 ## Usage
 You can use the application by visiting the deployed web page at https://jadavianett.github.io/employee-directory/.

 You can view your employees and search by entering a name in the search bar.
-If you click on "name", you can sort employees alphabetically by first name.
+If you click on "name", you can sort employees alphabetically by last name.

 ![alt text](./public/assets/images/Employeedir.png "Employee Directory")